NVIDIA/NVFlare/examples/prostate/prostate_3D/README.md

 `[config]` is the experiment job that will be submitted for the FL training, in this example, this includes `prostate_central`, `prostate_fedavg`, `prostate_fedprox`, and `prostate_ditto`.

 Note that in order to make it working under most system resource conditions, the current script used regular `Dataset` for data loading in `pt/learners/prostate_learner.py`, which could be slow.
 If resource permits, it will make the training much faster by replacing it with `CacheDataset`.
 More information available [here](https://docs.monai.io/en/stable/data.html#cachedataset).
+For reference, with `"cache_dataset": 1.0` setting (cache all data), the centralized training (200 round, 10 epoch per round) takes around 46 hours on a 12GB NVIDIA TITAN Xp GPU.

 ### 2.3 Centralized training
 To simulate a centralized training baseline, we run FL with 1 client using all the training data.